adobe/aio-lib-web/README.md

 - When you stop the dev server all vs code configurations are cleaned up and restored.

+### TODOES

+- !! run debugger on built code to include dependencies.

 ## Contributing

 Contributions are welcomed!
 Read the [Contributing Guide](./.github/CONTRIBUTING.md) for more information.